Accolades For ACS Journals

 SLA generated the list of 100 most influential journals as part of its 100th anniversary celebration.
 More than 400 journals competed in 64 different scientific categories.

-These journals are "proof that the American Chemical Society never rests," says Stankus.
-"Whenever a new field in science opens, the American Chemical Society will do what it takes to develop a journal that will become a world-class player in the field."
+These journals are “proof that ACS never rests,” Stankus says.
+“Whenever a new field in science opens, ACS will do what it takes to develop a journal that will become a world-class player in the field.”

 Biochemistry began publishing in 1962.
 Editor Richard N. Armstrong says that the journal has “gained a reputation for very rigorous and fair peer review standards and for publishing exceptionally high-quality papers.”